Floydan/discord-pickup-bot/README.md

 - Google translate API Key enables the bot to translate messages in discord
   + To translate a message just add a **reaction** in the form of a country flag that represents the language you wish the message to be translated to.
   + Supported languages are the Scandinavian languages, major european languages and russian.
+- CommandPrefix sets what character/characters mus precede a command
+  + This is very useful to have a different `CommandPrefix` for different environments.

 The `settings.job` can be ignored since this discord bot needs to be run continuously.